-The election pertaining to the lump sum distribution from qualified plans (approved plans) excludes from the gross estate all or part of the lump sum distribution that would otherwise be includible.
-When the recipient makes the election to take a lump sum distribution and include it in his or her income tax, the amount excluded from the gross estate is the portion attributable to the employer contributions.
+The amount excluded from the gross estate is the portion attributable to the employer contributions.
 The portion, if any, attributable to the employee-decedent's contributions is always includible.
-The actual election is made by the recipient of the distribution by taking the lump sum distribution and by treating it as taxable on his or her income tax return as described in Regulations section 20.2039-4(d).
-The election is irrevocable.
-However, you may not compute the gross estate in accordance with this election unless you check "Yes" to line A and attach the name, address, and identifying number of the recipients of the lump sum distributions.
+Also, you may not compute the gross estate in accordance with this election unless you check "Yes" to line A and attach the name, address, and identifying number of the recipients of the lump sum distributions.
 See Regulations section 20.2039-4.

-How To Complete the Schedule
+How To Complete Schedule I